fmichonneau/rncl/cran-comments.md

 ## Notes

+- This submission addresses the NOTES triggered by the CRAN autochecks
 - This release fixes the WARNINGS and NOTES on the CRAN check results page.

 ## R CMD check results